Translationally invariant matrix elements of general one-body operators: Abstract

 \section{Abstract}

 Precision tests of the Standard Model and searches for beyond the Standard Model physics often require nuclear structure input.
 There has been a tremendous progress in the development of nuclear \textit{ab initio} techniques capable of providing accurate nuclear wave functions.
 For the calculation of observables, matrix elements of complicated operators need to be evaluated.
-Typically, these matrix elements would contain spurious contributions from the center-of-mass (COM) motion.
+Typically, these matrix elements would contain spurious contributions from the center-of-mass (c.m.) motion.
 This could be problematic when precision results are sought.
-Here, we derive a transformation relying on properties of harmonic oscillator wave functions that allows an exact removal of the COM motion contamination applicable to any one-body operator depending on nucleon coordinates and momenta.
-Resulting many-nucleon matrix elements are translationally invariant provided that the nuclear eigenfunctions factorize as products of the intrinsic and COM components as is the case, e.g., in the no-core shell model approach.
+Here, I derive a transformation relying on properties of harmonic oscillator wave functions that allows an exact removal of the c.m. motion contamination applicable to any one-body operator depending on nucleon coordinates and momenta.
+Resulting many-nucleon matrix elements are translationally invariant provided that the nuclear eigenfunctions factorize as products of the intrinsic and c.m. components as is the case, e.g., in the no-core shell model approach.
 An application of the transformation has been recently demonstrated in calculations of the nuclear structure recoil corrections for the $\beta$-decay of $^6$He.